 Hotel Tilto – excellently located close to Cathedral Square in the Old Town, this boutique hotel comes very highly rated.
 They have a range of rooms on offer and also have breakfast included in the room rate.
 Click here to see their latest prices

 Airbnb – Airbnb is a fantastic option if you want to see how locals live in Vilnius.
 There are numerous private rooms and apartments listed on the website.
+This private apartment in the Old Town is undoubtedly one of the best choices!
 If you’re new to Airbnb, click here to get up to $40 off your first stay!

 Not quite what you’re looking for?
 Click here to browse the best deals for hotels in Vilnius!

 Planning the perfect Baltic travel itinerary can be a complicated task, with so many interesting places to visit.
 Take the time to really explore the places you visit and get to know the countries you are in and it certainly won’t disappoint!

 When visiting the Baltics, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
 We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads